 How to Use It

 This part can be a bit tricky, because, if you’re after major results, combining malic acid with another AHA such as glycolic or lactic acid is a good move.
 That being said, particularly if these acids are at higher doses, you risk irritation, says Chang.
 And that means winding up with redness, peeling, and all those other not-so-fun side effects of stressed out skin.
 To be extra cautious, or if your skin is super sensitive, seek out products where malic acid is the only active exfoliating ingredient or acid.
 If you are pairing it with other acids, follow product directions to a T. Also worth noting: All the dermatologists we spoke with agreed that it’s best to avoid using malic acid anywhere around your eyes, given that the thin skin in this area is highly susceptible to irritation.
-And if you’re going to be using it in the morning, be sure to be extra diligent about following up with sunscreen, cautions Palep; using any type of exfoliant can make your skin more susceptible to the damaging effects of the sun.
+And if you’re going to be using it in the morning, be sure to be extra diligent about following up with sunscreen, cautions Palep, as using any type of exfoliant can make your skin more susceptible to the damaging effects of the sun.

 The Best Products With Malic Acid

 Reap the exfoliating and the hydrating benefits of malic acid in one easy step.
 “This rich cream contains malic acid along with algae and hydrating ingredients like shea butter to hydrate and brighten the skin,” says Chang.
-In fact, there are two different types of algae, which work synergistically to deliver additional youth-boosting benefits.

 While the super sensitive crowd may want to take a pass on this one, this is a potent rejuvenating and anti-aging product, leaving you with brighter and more youthful skin, Chang tells us.
 Credit a blend of five different alpha- and beta-hydroxy acids, malic included, along with even more brightening and anti-aging ingredients—resveratrol, vitamin C, and retinol.
-It's a big-time fan favorite among beauty editors, not only due to the effectiveness, but also for the ease of use; all you have to do is swipe the pads (it's a two-step process) across your skin.
+It's a big-time fan favorite among beauty editors, not only due to the effectiveness but also for the ease of use; all you have to do is swipe the pads (it's a two-step process) across your skin.
 Still, Chang advises that those with sensitive skin do a test spot before using it on the whole face for the first time, just to be safe.

 Chang calls this night cream, “powerful yet gentle,” thanks to the combo of AHAs it delivers, including malic, lactic, and glycolic.
 “These AHAs will exfoliate away dead skin cells while still leaving the skin hydrated and radiant, and it also contains aloe vera and chamomile to soothe irritation,” she explains.

 “I like this because it contains three acids, including malic, to gently exfoliate skin overnight,” says Palep.
 “It’s also convenient to use since you can leave it on all night and simply rinse it off in the morning to reveal glowing skin.”
 Various fruit enzymes offer additional exfoliation, but it also touts honey and peptides to soothe any potential irritation.
-It's even been clinically-tested to be safe for sensitive skin.